sematext/docs/docs/logs/faq.md

 **How much does your centralized logging management solution cost?**

-Check the [Logs Management App Plans & Prices](https://www.sematext.com/logsene/pricing).
+Check the [Logs App Plans & Prices](https://www.sematext.com/logsene/pricing).

 **What happens with my logs when I change from the free to a paid plan or vice versa?**